windup/rhamt-vscode-extension/README.md

 Alternatively, to add this plugin to a worksace, open Che, navigate to the Plugins view, and search for the `Migration Toolkit for Applications` plugin.

+We also provide a [Devfile](https://raw.githubusercontent.com/windup/rhamt-che-demo/master/devfile.yaml), which can be used to setup a workspace.

 ## Requirements

 * Java Platform, `JRE version 8+` with `JAVA_HOME` environment variable